 Rewards don't have to be expensive, and it's best if they are not too elaborate if you plan on rewarding a child every week or so.

 While a reward chart can be a big help in curbing certain behaviors, a parent's praise is often a bigger motivator.
 Make sure you take the time to praise your child any time you see him sharing or picking up toys without being asked.
-This positive reinforcement may help him want to continue using the good behavior, and pairing verbal reinforcement with the visual reinforcement of a behavior chart can double the effect.
-Recognizing good behavior is an effective way to encourage desired behavior while keeping a focus on the positive.
+This positive reinforcement may help him want to continue using the good behavior and pairing verbal reinforcement with the visual reinforcement of a behavior chart can double the effect.
+Recognizing good behavior with children's rewards charts is an effective way to encourage desired behavior while keeping a focus on the positive.